rsdoiel/antenna/science_and_technology.md

 ## Microsoft researchers bullish on AI security agent even though it let 74% of malware slip through

-date: 2025-08-06, updated: 2025-08-06, from: The Register (UK I.T.
+date: 2025-08-06, updated: 2025-08-07, from: The Register (UK I.T.
 News)

-<h4>Project Ire promises to use LLMs to detect whether code is malicious or benign</h4> <p>Microsoft has rolled out an autonomous AI agent that it claims can detect malware without human assistance.…</p>
+<h4>Project Ire promises to use LLMs to detect whether code is malicious or benign</h4> <p><strong>UPDATED</strong>  Microsoft has rolled out an autonomous AI agent that it claims can detect malware without human assistance.…</p>

 <br>